Latest update: June 12, 2021

 But for now, this humble Python hacker won't be moving ahead with new development on this platform, and will be flashing a ROM to revert the Note20 to Android 10 very soon (learn how here, here, and here).
 A retreat, perhaps, but it's also a lot more usable, and a lot less fascist.

 Postscript: Android 10 Rocks Again

 The rollback to Android 10 went off without a hitch, and fully restored all the functionality Android 11 took away.
 In particular: USB drives are back again—the access revoked by Android 11 is available to Python programs on 10; and shared storage is blazingly fast again—the internal-to-internal 124K-file Mergeall compare that took 104 to 168 seconds on Android 11 finishes in just 8 to 9 seconds on 10.
 That is: yes!

 That's great news, but also in some ways sad.
 Android 11's architectural changes are clearly designed to lock out everything except proprietary Java-based code that uses proprietary Java-based frameworks and will run nowhere else.
 This is a blatant and short-sighted affront to interoperability, which dramatically limits device utility and scope.
 POSIX-based tools like Python, and the decades of prior art they enabled, are not invited.
 This may reflect a culture clash of sorts, but the ramparts are being raised by Android alone.

 And yet, there is a bright side to close with here.
 By the time today's phone batteries die, Android will almost certainly be something completely different yet again—if not subsumed by friendlier alternatives altogether.
+That's a sequel which remains happily untold.
 Hope, after all, can never be deprecated.